AB 5/AB 2257: California’s Worker Classification Law

 Versions of the ABC test have also been adopted in other states throughout the country.
 California’s AB 5 applies the ABC test to a broad scope of employment rules: unemployment compensation, wages, and other mandates related to working conditions.
 Numerous other states, however, use the ABC test solely to determine whether a worker falls within their unemployment compensation rules.
 See, e.g., Indiana Code § 22-4-8-1(b).
 Those states use the less rigid common law test for their wage and working condition determinations.

 Moreover, many states that have adopted an ABC test use a less restrictive version than the standard found in AB 5.
 See, e.g., 820 Illinois Comp.
 Stat.
 405/212.
-Prong B of this version allows companies to demonstrate a worker’s independent status by showing either that the worker provides services outside the usual course of the company’s business (this is California’s Prong B) or that the worker provides services outside the company’s place of business.
+Prong B of this version allows companies to demonstrate a worker’s independent status by showing either that the worker provides services outside the usual course of the company’s business (California’s Prong B) or that the worker provides services outside the company’s place of business.
 This option allows for many truly independent workers to qualify as independent contractors where California’s narrower ABC test would treat them as employees (for instance, an independent trucker arguably provides services within the motor carrier’s usual course of business but outside the carrier’s place of business).

 Notably, CullenLaw has found that none of these states have adopted a business-to-business exception to the ABC test as California has done.